vttresearch/siteopt_toolbox/docs/introduction.md

 Subunit | Unit of investment for renewable generators, storages and other unit.
 The user decides the size of subunit.
 It can be one kW of installed power but also other values are possible.
 Alternative | A distinct value for certain parameters.
 For example there can be Base alternative for investment cost and another alternative with lower investment cost.
 Scenario | Possible realization of all parameters.
 Composed of one or more alternatives.
 For example, a scenario may manifest lower investment cost but at the same time lower energy prices.
+Representative period | A time sample from the defined model horizon which is used to cut down solving time.

 Siteopt allows scenario analysis.
 However, scenarios are inputted in a smart way so that you only need to enter the parameters which change between scenarios.
 There's no need to repeat every parameter value for every scenario.
 The following picture shows how alternatives are used to help scenario analysis.